 Finding the Best Places to Retire Since 2006!

-The alpine town of Eureka Springs (population 2,200) sits in northwestern Arkansas' Ozark Mountains and receives raves reviews from just about everyone.
-It is a Victorian village, an artists' retreat and a fun tourist destination all rolled into one.
+Eureka Springs (population 2,200) sits in northwestern Arkansas' scenic Ozark Mountains. and receives raves reviews from just about everyone.
+Small but lively, it is a Victorian village, an artists' retreat and a fun tourist destination all rolled into one.

-Small but lively, the town came to be during the mid-1800s when the local spring waters were said to cure everything from blindness to gout.
+The town came to be during the mid-1800s when the local spring waters were said to cure everything from blindness to gout.
 People, including Jesse James, Bonnie and Clyde and Carry Nation, traveled from all over the country to drink the water, and at one point Eureka Springs was nearly as large as Little Rock.
-After the railroad arrived in 1882, local leaders promoted their town as a retirement and vacation destination for the upper classes, and grand Victorian homes were built.
-Today the entire town of Eureka Springs is listed on the National Register of Historic Places.
+After the railroad arrived in 1882, local leaders promoted their town as a retirement and vacation destination for the upper classes who came and built grand homes.
+Today, all of Eureka Springs is listed on the National Register of Historic Places.

-The cost of living is 3% below the national average.
-The crime rate is below the national average, and 54% of residents, most of whom are conservative, are age 45 or better.
-Twenty percent of locals have a four year college degree.
-The town has grown by 10% within the last decade or two and has little racial diversity.
+The cost of living is 19% below the national average.
+More than half of residents are age 45 or better.
+Thirty-two percent of locals have a four year college degree.
+Politics lean to the right.
+The population has grown 10% within the last decade.
+The crime is slightly above the national average.

-The median home price is $155,000, and homes include cabins, cottages, ranch ramblers and more.
+The median home price is $295,000, reflecting a 3% increase from a year ago, and homes include cabins, cottages, ranch ramblers and more.
 Holiday Island is a lakeside vacation resort with a wide range of home prices.

 Events and festivals are many.
-The Blues Weekend, the Ozark Folk Festival, the Food and Wine Festival, the Fall Antique Festival, the Kite Festival and the Victorian Classic Run are just a few of dozens.
+The Blues Weekend, the Ozark Folk Festival, the Food and Wine Festival, the Bikes, Blues and Barbeques Festival, the Kite Festival and the Victorian Classic Run are just a few of dozens.
 There are studio and gallery tours, including the Gallery Stroll each Saturday, as well as holiday parades and street markets.
 Many of these activities are geared to tourists, but residents enjoy them as well.

 The public transportation system consists of a trolley, which caters to tourists, but it covers most of the town and runs year-round, although operating days are limited during winter months.

-Eureka Springs Hospital is not accredited by the Joint Commission but receives high marks from former patients.
-Medicare patients are accepted.
+Eureka Springs Hospital is not accredited by the Joint Commission, but Medicare patients are accepted.
 Mercy Medical, 10 miles away in Berryville, is accredited.

 Recommended as a Retirement Spot?
 Yes, but... | Is Arkansas Tax-Friendly at Retirement?
 Yes

 Eureka Springs has a lot going for it.
-It is lively, reasonably priced, artsy, beautiful and protective of its architectural and cultural heritage, but its hilly terrain, so-so medical facilities, tourist crowds and lack of senior programs should be considered before retiring here.
+It is reasonably priced, artsy, beautiful and protective of its architectural and cultural heritage, but its higher than average crime rate and tourist crowds should be considered before retiring here.

 On June 15, 1836, Arkansas became the 25th state to enter the Union.
 It was the 9th to secede from the Union and enter the Confederacy on May 6, 1861.
 Its name comes from a French misinterpretation of the Sioux word for "downstream place" - acansa.